International Travel and DUI convictions

-- Copies of court documents indicating the charge, section of law violated, the verdict, and sentencing
+- Copies of court documents indicating the charge, the section of law violated, the verdict, and sentencing

-- Copies of the text of the law describing the offence.
+- Copies of the text of the law describing the offense.

-- Detailed explanation of the circumstances surrounding the offence
+- A detailed explanation of the circumstances surrounding the offense.

 - Three letters of reference from responsible citizens.

 - A non-refundable processing fee of $180 USD